So, this was the situation at Casa Crafts on Sea last Friday.

 Me: I’m making a sausage casserole for dinner

 Beloved husband: Argh!
-Stop making me eat food that you’re really just making for Jacob!
+Stop making me eat food that you’re really just making for the kids!
 It’s Friday!
-I don’t want an effing casserole I want a kebab!
+I don’t want a casserole I want a kebab!

 So I made it anyway.
 This is Jodie’s recipe and instructions, although obviously due to the whole Friday night issue I did it in a slow cooker.